A Connecticut Lawyer Assisting Clients in Divorce Proceedings

 However, this does not necessarily mean that a wife who received a bequest of a pearl necklace from a beloved grandmother is likely to lose it in divorce court.
 The principle followed in Connecticut simply allows the court to consider all the property the couple has in determining what is equitable between the spouses.
 If the court removed separate property from the court’s control, it could make the division of assets unfair if one or the other spouse has considerable separate property.

-Whether your divorce is amicable or contested, you may need the assistance of an experienced family law lawyer serving the Waterbury area.
+Whether your divorce is amicable or contested, you may need the assistance of an experienced family law lawyer serving the Connecticut area.
 Walter A. Shalvoy, Jr. can assist you with valuing your property and formulating a division of assets agreement or proposal for the court.
 The Shalvoy Law Firm also can represent you when negotiating with your spouse or in litigation on any divorce matters.
 For a consultation on your property division issue, call 203-426-4409, or use the contact form on this website.

 Ratings and Reviews